 Should you do a colon colonic cleanse for preconception health?
 What is the difference between colon cleansing and Fertility Cleansing?
-Hhmm, this has been a hot topic lately.
-Well I have to say this was an interesting subject to cover!
-There are many advocates for colonic, herbal colon cleanses and colon cleansing enemas.
-First, if you have never heard of this let’s start off with the basics.
+Hmmm, this has been a hot topic lately.
+Well I have to say, this was an interesting subject to cover!
+There are many advocates for colonics, herbal colon cleanses, and colon cleansing enemas.
+First, if you have never heard of this, let’s start off with the basics.

 What is Colon Cleansing?